Elijahdanie/node_lrpc/README.md

 ---

 ### `@LRPCPayload`
-This decorator marks a class as part of the type definition in the payload or response of an endpoint.
+This decorator marks a class as part of the type definition in the request payload or response of an endpoint.

 #### Usage:
 ```typescript